Skip to content

 Write tests for the new feature.

-This launches two agents: step1 runs first, then step2 starts after step1 succeeds (via %wait).
+This launches two agents. step2 starts after step1 succeeds because the second segment includes %wait:step1; if that line were omitted, both agents would be eligible to run independently.
 Both agents share the _common local xprompt.

 Rules